gsteemso/leopardbrew/share/doc/homebrew/Formula-Cookbook.md

 end
 ```

-Note that we probably won't accept the formulae in this case; it's a far worse user experience than vendoring libraries with resources.
+Note that we probably won’t accept the formulæ in this case; it’s a far worse user experience than
+vendoring libraries with resources.

 ## Test the formula